thinkful-ei-heron/Group4-Capstone-3/README.md

 Express.js | Node.js | PostgreSQL | Heroku

 # Introduction
-DeerBear is a functional user friendly application for avid beer drinkers and for those who aren't scared to try new beers!
+DeerBear is a functional user friendly application for avid beer drinkers and aren't afraid to try new beers!

 # Landing Page